BMA is acting like a cartel and threatening future of NHS, Wes Streeting says

 The Health Secretary told delegates at the NHS Providers’ conference in Manchester that “some of the most effective lobbyists against paying higher tax” are the BMA’s consultants committee and its pensions committee.

-He also said the BMA was inflicting “damage and disruption” on the health service with its strikes, with another walkout set for five days from 7am on Friday.
+He said the BMA was inflicting “damage and disruption” on the health service with its strikes, with another walkout by resident doctors – who make up around half of all doctors in the NHS – set for five days from Friday.

 Mr Streeting said the Government would not “be held to ransom” by the BMA and that it was clear the union was no longer a professional voice for doctors.